eric-d-knowles/ngram-prep/README.md

     - `[year2] n-gram → (count2, volumes2)`
     - `...`
     - `[year3] n-gram → (countn, volumesn)`
-- **High-throughput architecture:** Parallel processing with automatic load balancing, progress tracking, and resume capability.
+- **High-throughput architecture:** Parallel processing with load balancing, progress tracking, and resume capability in the event of interruption.
-- **Research-friendly storage:** Fast key-value database (RocksDB) quickly queries even very large datasets.
+- **Research-friendly storage:** Fast key-value database (RocksDB) quickly queries even enormous datasets.

+### Model Training and Evaluation
+- **Word embeddings:** Train `word2vec` models on the processed n-grams using `gensim`'s implementation.
+Optionally use `corpus_file` mode to enable fast, multithreaded training and training multiple years at once.
+Easily adjust model hyperparameters:
+  - `approach`: use skip-gram or continuous bag-of-words (CBOW) architectures
+  - `vector_size`: the number vector dimensions (features) to extract
+  - `window size`: the width of the context window
+  - `min_count`: the minimum frequency of words to include in the model
+  - `weight_by`: downweight common ngrams by frequency or document count
+- **Evaluation:** Evaluate the performance of the trained model using standard intrinsic tests of similarity and analogy performance.
+Plot the results for visual comparison of model quality.
+Use mixed-model regression to quantify the impact of different hyperparameters on model performance across years.

 ## Workflow